 So, you get it, we don’t like Corfu, we love it!
 We have been back countless times, nearly always staying with our good friends Ninos and Lindsay who own Ninos on the Beach in Roda.
 Seeking to find more permanent roots in 2006 I bought an olive grove in Omali with a view to building a house there, but sadly somehow have always failed to save the £250k needed for the build, but we regularly return to Omali to eat at the blissfully panoramic Taverna Charolaou while collecting my sporadic ground rent – a litre or two of oil made from my own ancient olive trees.

 It was this annual pilgrimage to Omali that made me wonder if it was possible to find several growers in Corfu and import their oil back to the UK (it genuinely is the finest you will find anywhere), so last year Ali and I set about finding the best olive oil on the island – what a great job that was and is!
 We identified four farmers, Spyros in the North East in Agios Georgios, Spyros being the father of the hoteliers’ son’s wife who we stay within Roda (work that out) and a charming man who makes the purest “Lianolia” olive oil I have ever tasted, all from young trees his father planted just twenty five years ago.
 Another Spiros who owns Nyssos in Moraitika and uses the perfect blend of the native Corfiot “Lianolia” olive and more common Kalamata “Koroneiki” olives to make a less gentle (but if I am an honest more spicy, stronger flavoured oil from his literally ancient trees) and we also found ultra-smooth, rich Virgin Oils made by Thomas who owns the Valanion groves.
-Finally, we met the lovely Mavroudis family (also in Moraitika) who make the simply sensational award winning Gourmet Oils we sell from this website.
+Ultimately, we went with the Stametelos family who own Nyssos, as they have been farming olives for generations and their blend of Lianolia and Koroneiki (which is 60:40) is perfect.
+Also, they are really lovely people.

-By the way, all of these growers are organic, almost every piece of arable land (and it’s almost all arable) is entirely untainted by modern fertilizers, all are small growers with maximum capacities measured in thousands of litres rather than hundreds of thousands (unlike the major supermarket brands from” Origin Europe”), and all the product we are importing now and will be importing in the future is from farmers who own their land, who care about the environment and love their products.
+By the way, almost every piece of arable land (and it’s almost all arable) is entirely untainted by modern fertilisers, all are small growers with maximum capacities measured in thousands of litres rather than hundreds of thousands (unlike the major supermarket brands from” Origin Europe”), and all the product we are importing now and will be importing in the future is from families who own their land, who care about the environment and love their products.
 Much as I do.

-Love to all you grecophile and olive oil lovers everywhere x
+Love to all you grecophiles and olive oil lovers everywhere x

 Paul & Ali